Creska/SO2019/README.md

 See asl.c and pcb.c files for more notes on the implementation.

-## Building the project
-In this example we're building for the ARM architecture.

-    mkdir build-arm
-    cd build-arm
-    cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchain/uarm.cmake
-    make

-- Create a build dir and cd into it (CMake creates its build hierarchy in the working directory, this avoids cluttering of source folders).
-- Run cmake passing it the path of the main *CMakeLists.txt* and a *Toolchain file*, which defines the architecture-specific stuff for the build.
-- Calling make the project is built.
-- The compiled program can be run using the corresponding emulator (uarm in this case).
-While the `terminal 0` is automatically enabled on the emulated machines you might need to enable `printer 0` if not already done in a previous run.

 ### Dependencies
 - `arm-none-eabi-gcc` (arm cross compiler toolchain)
 - `mipsel-linux-gnu-gcc` (mps cross compiler toolchain)